 The last control plane element is the border patrol.
 The BP simply receives filter installation requests, installs them in the filtering element of the forwarding plane, and sends and acknowledgement back to the requesting BM.
-Once again, we used a dummy version for this BM which always sends the same request.
-It is worth noting that for this experiment we set up the BP to use an SMP kernel, so that the control plane process and the process representing the forwarding plane were executed on separate processors.
+Once again, we used a simplified dummy version for this BM to ensure the BP is the bottleneck.
+For this experiment the BP used an SMP kernel, so that the control plane process and the process representing the forwarding plane were executed on separate CPUs.
 No packets were forwarded for this experiment, since the aim was to test the performance of the control plane part of the border patrol.
 Installing filters into the filtering element of the Click router consists of writing to a '/proc' entry.
 To minimize the impact from this operation we installed filters in batches of 100.
 With this in place, the BP was able to service 354,000 requests/second.
 Clearly this is more than sufficient to filter any malicious sources sitting behind the BP in very little time.

 To sum up, the filter manager, border manager and border patrol are able to handle requests at rates of 75,000, 87,000 and 345,000 requests per second respectively.
-While we did not particularly optimize the performance of any of these components nor did we take advantage of multiple processors for the control plane, these results clearly show that the control plane of the architecture would be able to filter even the largest botnets in a matter of seconds.
+While we did not particularly optimize the performance of any of these components, these results clearly show that the control plane of the architecture would be able to filter even the largest botnets in a matter of seconds.

-4.3 Forwarding Plane
+C. Forwarding Plane

 We implemented the border patrol's forwarding plane using Click and added some custom elements of our own.
 Before testing our elements, we conducted experiments to establish baseline performance figures for Click.
-Throughout this discussion, it is worth keeping in mind that we focused on minimum-sized packets, since these put the biggest strain on forwarding.
-For reference, the theoretical maximum throughput for gigabit Ethernet using minimum-sized packets is 1,488,095 packets per second, or 681 Mbps.
+Throughout this evaluation we focused on minimum-sized packets, since these put the greatest strain on forwarding resulting in worst-case results for our components.
+For reference, the theoretical maximum throughput for gigabit Ethernet using minimum-sized packets is 1,488,095 packets per second, or 681 Mb/s.